RESBev: Making BEV Perception More Robust: Introduction

-The field currently lacks a lightweight and generalizable solution for improving the robustness of existing BEV models.
-We address this challenge from a new perspective by formulating perception robustness as a temporal prediction problem grounded in latent scene dynamics.
-Instead of relying solely on individual sensor observations that are easily corrupted, our approach adopts a world-modeling perspective: we model the driving scene as a structured evolution of latent states, which provides a stable foundation even when sensor inputs are corrupted.
-Based on this insight, we introduce RESBev which incorporates latent world model to learn the causal evolution of BEV states over time (see \cref{fig:teaser_framework}).
-By modeling how BEV states evolve over time, RESBev can reconstruct corrupted features through generative modeling rather than simple temporal aggregation.
-Extensive experiments demonstrate that RESBev can enhance the robustness of existing BEV models when facing various corruptions (see \cref{fig:teaser_radar}).
+Based on this insight, we introduce RESBev which incorporates latent dynamic predictor to learn the transition of BEV states over time (see Figure~\ref{fig:teaser_framework}).
+By modeling how BEV states evolve over time, RESBev can reconstruct corrupted features through temporal prior prediction rather than direct temporal aggregation.
+Extensive experiments demonstrate that RESBev can enhance the robustness of existing BEV models when facing various corruptions (see Figure~\ref{fig:teaser_radar}).
 Our contributions are summarized below:

-\begin{enumerate} \item We conduct a systematic analysis of robustness in LSS-based BEV perception pipelines, revealing that effective recovery requires modeling in the BEV semantic space, preserving high-dimensional features before task compression, and leveraging generative temporal prediction. \item Based on these insights, we propose a plug-and-play model that introduces a latent world model to capture structured temporal dynamics in BEV semantic space and generate predictive semantic prior in complex traffic environments. \item Extensive experiments demonstrate that the proposed method can effectively enhance the robustness of existing BEV perception methods against various disturbances and improve their generalization to unseen types of perception anomalies. \end{enumerate}
+\begin{enumerate} \item We conduct a systematic analysis of robustness in BEV perception pipelines, revealing that effective recovery requires modeling in the BEV semantic space, preserving high-dimensional features before task compression, and leveraging temporal prior prediction. \item Based on these insights, we propose a plug-and-play model that introduces a latent dynamic predictor to capture temporal dynamics in BEV semantic space and generate predictive semantic prior in complex traffic environments. \item Extensive experiments demonstrate that the proposed method can effectively enhance the robustness of existing BEV perception methods against various disturbances and improve their generalization to unseen types of perception anomalies. \end{enumerate}